 This arguably is the biggest difference the cult of Bandera in Ukraine has with the Russian cult of Stalin.
 In Russia, while many influential people are engaged in popularising Stalin, the state itself has not endorsed Stalin.
 And there are even instances, when the state opposes monuments to Stalin.
 Recently in Novosibirsk, local Art’s Council rejected a bust of Stalin that was to be installed in the city on the initiative of the Communist Party.
 Putin himself said in interview to Oliver Stone that Stalin was a controversial figure which ought to be seen in it historical context.
 The Gulag Archipelago by Solzhenitsyn is included in literature programme in Russian schools.

 While there definitely is a qualitative difference between the two phenomena, there is a similarity when it comes to motivation.
-The growth of both of these appears to be a reaction to the failed transformation from planned economy to capitalism, and from the rule of one party to pluralism.
-High levels of poverty, political instability, rule by robber barons, in both countries has caused some people to look up to these rather ghoulish figures.
+The growth of both of thesecults appears to be a reaction to the failed transformation from planned economy to capitalism, and from the rule of one party to pluralism.
+High levels of poverty, political instability, rule by robber barons in both countries has caused some people to look up to these rather ghoulish figures.
 You often hear the Ukrainian nationalists shout at their marches: “Bandera, priyde, poryadok navede!”, which means “Bandera will come, he will establish order!”
 They want a new order, not the current one established in the nineties.
-Surprisingly, or rather not, the Stalinophiles think in the exactly same way.
+Surprisingly, or rather not, the Stalinophiles think in exactly the same way.

 Enjoy videos of the troglodytes below: